Cinque Terre: Unesco Human Heritage

 By Boat: The most charming landscape can be seen from the sea.
-From April to November you can get the boats that connect all the 5 boroughs, except for Corniglia, and that goes up to the wonderful Porto Venere for an unmissable trip to the Gulf of Poets.
+Usually, from April to November you can get the boats that connect all the 5 boroughs, except for Corniglia, and that goes up to the wonderful Porto Venere for an unmissable trip to the Gulf of Poets.
 According to the route you choose the prices range is from 3 euro to 25 (for an unlimited one-day pass).
-For further info, you can visit the website of Navigazione Golfo dei Poeti.
+Depending on provisions to prevent Covid-19, there could be important changing.
+Keep in touch looking at the website of Navigazione Golfo dei Poeti.

 Buses connect each village with the others and with some other fascinating venues nearby.
 For example Monterosso offer a connection ti the Sanctuary “Nostra Signora di Soviore”, Vernazza connect the nearby areas of the Sanctuary “Madonna Nostra Signora di Reggio” and the village of San Bernardino, Corniglia offers a connection from the centre of the village on the top of the hill to the railway station below.